|

 Goreme Open Air Museum.

-It is believed
+It is believed that

-of numerous tombs in the vicinity support that idea.
+numerous tombs in the vicinity support that idea.

-dated according to the iconography or architectural features.
+to the iconography or architectural features.

 |